isabelc/edd-software-specs/README.md

 EDD Software Specs
 ==================

-Add software specs and Software Application microdata to your downloads when using the Easy Digital Downloads WordPress plugin.
+Add a specs table to list extra details about your downloadable product when using the Easy Digital Downloads WordPress plugin.